 Why has Trump attacked Venezuela?
 What we know so far as Maduro captured

-Tensions are ramping up as Trump has captured Venezuela’s leader Nicolas Maduro and launched a “large-scale” strike on the South American nation last night
+Tensions are ramping up after Trump captured Venezuela’s leader Nicolas Maduro amid a large-scale strike on Caracas

-The US launched a “large-scale” strike against Venezuela on Saturday and its president, Nicolas Maduro, has been captured and flown out of the country, Donald Trump has said.
+The US will run Venezuela until there is a peaceful transition of power, Donald Trump has said after capturing Venezuela's left-wing President Nicolas Maduro in an overnight raid.

+Maduro has arrived in New York and was shown arriving at a detention facility where he will await his first court appearance on US criminal charges.

+Trump confirmed the country's leader and his wife, Cilia Flores, had been flown out of Caracas and indicted on "narco-terrorism" charges following the strikes early on Saturday.
+The Maduro government has condemned the attack on Caracas as an “imperialist” act, while Sir Keir Starmer said the UK government would “shed no tears” over the fall of the Maduro regime.

-At least seven explosions and low-flying aircrafts were seen in the capital, Caracas, and rising smoke was spotted in numerous regions at approximately 2am.
+At least seven explosions and low-flying aircraft were seen in the capital, Caracas, and rising smoke was spotted in numerous regions at approximately 2am during the “large-scale” attack on Saturday.
+The Trump administration said around 150 aircraft, including bombers and fighter jets, were involved in the operation.

-The Venezuelan government said attacks took place on civilian and military installations in Caracas, Miranda, Aragua and La Guaira.

-It said the whereabouts of Maduro were unknown as it urged citizens to take to the streets.
+At a press conference on Saturday at his residence in Mar-a-Lago, Trump warned that the US is “ready to stage a second and much larger attack” if required.

+Trump suggested his administration would be heavily involved in leading Venezuela in Maduro’s absence, though he provided no details.
+He said: “We are going to run the country until such time that we can do a safe, proper and judicious transition.”
+He said this will also involve US oil firms entering the country.

 Why is Trump targeting Venezuela?